MicrosoftDocs/power-platform/power-platform/admin/virtual-network-executive-summary.md

 The integration of Virtual Network support significantly enhances the security and connectivity of Power Platform.
 By routing all outbound traffic from Power Platform services through a virtual network.
 Organizations can ensure that data is transmitted securely and remains protected from unauthorized access.
 This level of control is crucial for maintaining the integrity and confidentiality of sensitive information.

 Virtual Network support improves connectivity by providing a reliable and consistent network environment.
-Organizations can establish secure connections between Power Platform services and other Azure resources, ensuring seamless data flow and reduced latency.
-This enhanced connectivity leads to better performance and a more efficient use of network resources.
+Organizations can establish secure connections between Power Platform services and other Azure resources, ensuring seamless data flow.
+This enhanced connectivity leads to improved security and a more efficient use of network resources.

-Overall, Virtual Network support for Power Platform offers a comprehensive solution for organizations looking to enhance their network security and optimize the performance of their Power Platform applications.
+Overall, Virtual Network support for Power Platform offers a comprehensive solution for organizations looking to enhance their network security and optimize the network configuration of their Power Platform applications.

 ## Implement Virtual Network support

 Power Platform infrastructure consists of a serverless container orchestration layer that executes different workloads with a strict security boundary and guarantees individual workload level availability and scalability requirements.
 This container orchestration layer is used for all workloads needing isolation, including internal Microsoft workload like connectors runtime and customer workloads like plugins.

 The containerized workload allows Power Platform to support network level isolation, using a combination of Azure Subnet Delegation and Virtual Network injection features.
 The Virtual Network *injection* feature allows a container to get injected into the customer’s virtual network by attaching a network interface card (NIC).
 Any workload running on that configured container is executes within customer’s network and can use private IP addresses within the network.
-For a plugin workload, the plugin code can access user services, resources, or Azure resources with a private pink exposed to the same virtual network.
+For a plugin workload, the plugin code can access user services, resources, or Azure resources with a private link exposed to the same virtual network.
 Similarly, a connector workload can access the target resource or endpoint inside the same virtual network.

 ### Azure subnet delegation